 A topic from the subject of Kinetics in Chemistry.

 The Arrhenius equation is a mathematical equation that describes the relationship between the rate of a chemical reaction and the temperature.
-It is one of the most important equations in chemistry and is used to predict the rate of reactions under various conditions.
+It is one of the most important equations in chemistry and is used to predict the reaction rates under various conditions.

 Basic Concepts

 The Arrhenius equation is based on the collision theory of chemical reactions.
-This theory states that a chemical reaction occurs when two or more molecules collide with each other with sufficient energy to break the bonds that hold them together.
-The rate of a reaction is proportional to the number of collisions that occur per unit time.
+This theory states that a chemical reaction occurs when two or more molecules collide with sufficient energy to break the bonds holding them together.
+The reaction rate is proportional to the number of collisions per unit time.

 The Arrhenius equation takes the following form: